gxlpes/atos-java/README.md

 # Atos Java - Integration of Java Projects

+This repository is used to store just <b>Java related code</b>.
+To check the frontend part of the academy, <a href="https://github.com/gxlpes/atos-front">check this repository.<a/>

 Navigation between lessons is done using the repository branches.

 | Branch | Aula | Data    | Description